bdg-tbd/tbd-2023z-phase1/tasks-phase1.md

     1. Add support for arbitrary machine types and worker nodes for a Dataproc cluster and JupyterLab instance

-    ***place the link to the modified file and inserted terraform code***
+    ***place the link to the modified file and inserted terraform code*** In main.tf file the code was changed.
+For vertex ai and dataproc the machine type was changed.

-    3. Add support for preemptible/spot instances in a Dataproc cluster
+    2. Add support for preemptible/spot instances in a Dataproc cluster

     ***place the link to the modified file and inserted terraform code***